mthomas7/calc-slides/roc/roc.md

 Rocket Ship!
 ===
+left:80%

 When rockets are launched, mission control monitors numerous aspects of the situation.
 The table and graph below show some of the data from April 8, 2016 launch of a SpaceX CRS-8 Dragon module on top of a Falcon-9 rocket.

 * What is the average speed of the rocket from 24 to 48 seconds?
+* Write a sentence to explain what it means to say the rocket is traveling at a constant speed of 1334 ft/s.
+* How do the previous two bullet points relate?

 ***